yazaroual/GildedRose-Refactoring-Kata/README.md

 # Gilded Rose in C# xUnit

+This is my solution to refactor the Gilded Rose Inventory program.
-This readme and code comments will be in english as the code base and requirements were all in english.
+This readme and code comments will be in english as the code base and requirements were in english.

 ## Initial System Specifications